didrocks/website/content/blog/ubuntu-eoan-zfs.2.md

 However, as we first wanted to have feedback in Ubuntu 19.10 about pure ZFS systems, we didn't seed it by default.
 It's available though an `apt install zsys` away for those adventurous audience, and some ubuntu flavors even already jumped into the bang wagon where it will be installed by default!
 Even if you won't immediately see differences, this will unleash some of our grub, adduser and initramfs integration that are baked right in 19.10.

 The excellent [Ars Technica](https://arstechnica.com/information-technology/2019/10/a-detailed-look-at-ubuntus-new-experimental-zfs-installer/) review by [Jim Salter](https://twitter.com/jrssnet) was wondering about the quite complex dataset layout we are setting up.
-We'll sed some lights on this on the next blog post which will explain what Zsys is really, what it does bring to the table and what our future plans are.
+We'll shed some lights on this on the next blog post which will explain what Zsys is really, what it does bring to the table and what our future plans are.

 The future of ZFS on root on ubuntu is bright, I'm personally really excited about what this is going to bring in a short future to both server and desktop users! (and yes, we can cook some very nice features for our desktop user using ZFS)!